Skip to main content

 Urine Sediment

-Urine sediment analysis helps athletes understand the impact of intense training on kidney and urinary tract health.
+Urine sediment analysis helps active individuals understand the impact of intense training on kidney and urinary tract health.
 Exercise can temporarily alter urine composition, and microscopy can identify crystals from dehydration or supplement use, as well as exercise-induced cellular changes.

 Learn more